python/cpython/Doc/library/ctypes.rst

 .. function:: cast(obj, type)

-   This function is similar to the cast operator in C. It returns a new instance of ``type`` which points to the same memory block as ``obj``. ``type`` must be a pointer type, and ``obj`` must be an object that can be interpreted as a pointer.
+   This function is similar to the cast operator in C. It returns a new instance of *type* which points to the same memory block as *obj*. *type* must be a pointer type, and *obj* must be an object that can be interpreted as a pointer.

-.. function:: create_string_buffer(init_or_size[, size])
+.. function:: create_string_buffer(init_or_size, size=None)

    This function creates a mutable character buffer.
 The returned object is a ctypes array of :class:`c_char`.

-   ``init_or_size`` must be an integer which specifies the size of the array, or a string which will be used to initialize the array items.
+   *init_or_size* must be an integer which specifies the size of the array, or a bytes object which will be used to initialize the array items.

-   If a string is specified as first argument, the buffer is made one item larger than the length of the string so that the last element in the array is a NUL termination character.
-An integer can be passed as second argument which allows to specify the size of the array if the length of the string should not be used.
+   If a bytes object is specified as first argument, the buffer is made one item larger than its length so that the last element in the array is a NUL termination character.
+An integer can be passed as second argument which allows to specify the size of the array if the length of the bytes should not be used.

-   If the first parameter is a unicode string, it is converted into an 8-bit string according to ctypes conversion rules.
+   If the first parameter is a string, it is converted into a bytes object according to ctypes conversion rules.

-.. function:: create_unicode_buffer(init_or_size[, size])
+.. function:: create_unicode_buffer(init_or_size, size=None)

    This function creates a mutable unicode character buffer.
 The returned object is a ctypes array of :class:`c_wchar`.

-   ``init_or_size`` must be an integer which specifies the size of the array, or a unicode string which will be used to initialize the array items.
+   *init_or_size* must be an integer which specifies the size of the array, or a string which will be used to initialize the array items.

-   If a unicode string is specified as first argument, the buffer is made one item larger than the length of the string so that the last element in the array is a NUL termination character.
+   If a string is specified as first argument, the buffer is made one item larger than the length of the string so that the last element in the array is a NUL termination character.
 An integer can be passed as second argument which allows to specify the size of the array if the length of the string should not be used.

-   If the first parameter is a 8-bit string, it is converted into an unicode string according to ctypes conversion rules.
+   If the first parameter is a bytes object, it is converted into an unicode string according to ctypes conversion rules.